-On December 20, 2018 DART entered into the Railroad Rehabilitation and Improvement Financing (RRIF) loan agreement with the U.S Department of Transportation.
-Under this loan agreement, DART will issue a Senior Lien Obligation bond to borrow up to \$908 million from the U.S Department of Transportation.
-The proceeds from the bond will be used to pay for the 26-mile Silver Line commuter rail line extending from Terminal B of Dallas/Fort Worth International Airport to a terminus in Shiloh Road in the City of Plano, with 10 stations and 8 vehicles.
-The current estimate of eligible project costs for the RRIF loan is approximately \$1.24 billion.
-The RRIF financing agreement is reimbursement-based and DART will request reimbursement (draw down) after paying for the capital project costs.
-The expected draw down are as follows:
+RRIF bonds payable are \$50 as of September 30, 2021 compared to \$11,706 as of September 30, 2020.
+On December 20, 2018 DART entered into the Railroad Rehabilitation and Improvement Financing (RRIF) loan agreement with the U.S Department of Transportation (U.S. DOT) to borrow up to \$908 million at an annual interest rate of 2.98%.
+However, on February 24, 2021, DART and the U.S. DoT terminated the December 20, 2018 loan agreement and entered into a new loan agreement to borrow up to \$908 million at an annual interest rate of 2.98%.
+However, on February 24, 2021, DART and the U.S. DoT terminated the December 20, 2018 loan agreement and entered into a new loan agreement to borrow up to \$908 million at an annual interest rate of 2.26%.
+This new loan agreement is Senior Lien Obligation bond and the proceeds from the bond will be used to pay for the 26-mile Silver Line commuter rail line extending from Terminal B of Dallas/Fort Worth International Airport to a terminus on Shiloh Road in the City of Plano, with 10 stations and 8 vehicles.
+The current estimate of eligible project costs for the project is approximately \$1.899 billion.
+The RRIF financing agreement is reimbursement-based, and DART will request (draw down) the money after paying for the capital project costs.
+Debt service for RRIF bonds payable depends on future drawdowns since the loan is reimbursement-based.